roman-kiselenko/devise_sms_verifiable/README.md

 ## DeviseSmsVerifiable ##
+This is alpha-version

-Just simple module for [Devise](https://github.com/plataformatec/devise) provide sms functions, easy to use and customize.
+Just a simple module for [Devise](https://github.com/plataformatec/devise) provide sms functions, easy to use and customize.
 ```rbcon
 # Developed and tested on:
 Ruby 2.1.0